DeKrono/PHP-login-form/README.md

 # website
-a login page using PHP
+A login form using PHP.